FastDSAC: Unlocking the Potential of Maximum Entropy RL in High-Dimensional Humanoid Control: Abstract

 \section{Abstract}

-Scaling Maximum Entropy Reinforcement Learning (RL) to high-dimensional humanoid control remains a formidable challenge, as the ``curse of dimensionality'' induces severe exploration inefficiency and training instability in expansive action spaces.
-Consequently, recent high-throughput paradigms have largely converged on deterministic policy gradients combined with massive parallel simulation.
-We challenge this compromise with FastDSAC, a framework that effectively unlocks the potential of maximum entropy stochastic policies for complex continuous control.
-We introduce Dimension-wise Entropy Modulation (DEM) to dynamically redistribute the exploration budget and enforce diversity, alongside a continuous distributional critic tailored to ensure value fidelity and mitigate high-dimensional value overestimation.
-Extensive evaluations on HumanoidBench and other continuous control tasks demonstrate that rigorously designed stochastic policies can consistently match or outperform deterministic baselines, achieving notable gains of 180\% and 400\% on the challenging \textit{Basketball} and \textit{Balance Hard} tasks.
+Scaling Maximum Entropy Reinforcement Learning (RL) to high-dimensional humanoid control remains a fundamental challenge, as the ``curse of dimensionality'' induces severe exploration inefficiency and training instability.
+Consequently, highly optimized deterministic policy gradients currently dominate high-throughput regimes.
+We address this limitation with FastDSAC, a framework that effectively unlocks the potential of maximum entropy stochastic policies for complex continuous control.
+We introduce Dimension-wise Entropy Modulation (DEM) to dynamically redistribute the exploration budget, alongside a continuous distributional critic tailored to ensure accurate value estimation by mitigating both high-dimensional overestimation and discrete quantization artifacts.
+Extensive evaluations on HumanoidBench and a diverse set of continuous control tasks demonstrate that FastDSAC establishes state-of-the-art performance for high-dimensional stochastic policies on the evaluated benchmarks.
+Our method is competitive with and often outperforms strong deterministic baselines, with gains of 180\% and 350\% on the challenging \textit{Basketball} and \textit{Balance Hard} tasks, respectively.